 Once our data model was secure, and our interface smoothly allowed record creation, we turned our attention to the details of the user experience.
 Specifically, what should we show the user when they don’t have access to a note?
 When displaying the NotesText::Note field in a portal, FileMaker won’t display the standard <No Access> because we don’t have access to the record, and FileMaker makes it appear as though the related record doesn’t actually exist (this is the same issue we encountered above when talking about data integrity).
 If we do nothing, there will just be a big blank space where the record note should be.
 Now we will turn to the “Hide object when” feature to display our own <Private Note> text when the user doesn’t have access to the related record.
 While we’re at it, let’s apply the same treatment to the Private text and checkbox.
 It’s important to understand that we have already established security at the privilege set level, and we are only relying on these interface elements to improve the user experience.

 One last little nicety that we can add is to conditionally display the delete record icon (the trashcan) in our portal rows.
 We naturally would not want to show the icon in cases where a user doesn’t have permission to delete something.
 This is a slightly different calculation that checks to see if the related record was created by the user or if the user is a [Full Access] user.
-This could certainly get more complicated if there were multiple privilege sets in the file that allowed delete of other user’s records.
+This could certainly get more complicated if there were multiple privilege sets in the file that allowed deletion of other user’s records.
 Also, this is the only feature we have coded that specifically refers to a privilege set by name.
-It’s nice to avoid referring to an object that can be deleted or renamed like a privilege set, but in our simple case, we’re only referring to the [Full Access] privilege set which can’t be renamed or deleted.
+It’s nice to avoid referring to an object that can be deleted or renamed like a privilege set, but in this case, we’re only referring to the [Full Access] privilege set which can’t be renamed or deleted.

 While we don’t have calculated field level access privileges in Claris FileMaker, you can still achieve this type of behavior if you’re willing to explore some modifications to your data architecture.
 Record level access privileges have been around since Claris FileMaker 7, and using this feature effectively is key to implementing any moderately complex security model.